jhavatar/mythos/README.md

 # mythos
-A Model-View-Presenter library for Android apps.
+A Model-View-Presenter library with lifecycle callbacks for Android apps.

 ## Dependency
 ```groovy